Wurstnase/Marlin4Due/README.md

 Todo:
 - at higher frequency the trapezoid should not work as expected.
 The acc/decc works, also the linear motion.
 The problem could be the small time when reaching the expected speed.
-- slower READ for temperature, to be more stable
 - implementation in the actual original Marlin
   - This needs alot of rework (HAL)